 10. Bronze Statues

-In keeping with the theme of bronze, plenty of stores in Chor Bazaar sell bronze statues of gods and goddesses, as well as additional bronze artifacts.
+In keeping with the theme of bronze, plenty of stores in Chor Bazaar sell bronze statues of gods and goddesses and additional bronze artifacts.
 They are available in various dimensions and shapes; some are very old and intricate.

-This is the best place to find a wide variety of these statues, which you will never find online.
+This is the best place to find various statues, which you will never find online.
 Be amazed at what you see and can buy.

 11. Vintage Lamps

-The most sought-after items are antique colonial lamps, hurricane lamps made of kerosene crystal chandeliers, crystal lamps, and glass lamps in a range of striking shades.
+The most sought-after items are antique colonial lamps, hurricane lamps made of kerosene crystal chandeliers, crystal lamps, and glass lamps in striking shades.

 The lamps will give you nostalgia and take you back in time.
-You will be able to identify these in some old movies and still used by the film industry to bring a vintage scene to life.
+You can identify these in some old movies and still used by the film industry to bring a vintage scene to life.